acviana/vercel-nextjs-blog/pages/posts/2024-05-01-fumbling-into-floats.md

 Here's what I thought was going on, to first order.

 Numbers are infinite but computers are decidedly finite.
 This means any computational (physical) representation of the number line is going to have certain constraints.
-The most common representation computers use are called floating points, or "floats".
+The most common representation computers use are called [floating-point numbers](https://en.wikipedia.org/wiki/Floating-point_arithmetic), or "floats".
 This represents every number as some real number of finite length raised to an exponent like this $123.456e^{10}$.

 Now here's where the constraints come in.
 Because the number of digits in the prefix to the exponent (also called the "mantissa") is limited, it means we can only construct a finite number of mantissas _per exponent_.
 That means that as the exponents get smaller, the numbers we can represent get closer and closer.
 The exponents themselves have a limited range (much less than the range of the mantissa) which means at some point we get to the smallest interval we can express in our floating point system.